FreeRTOS/iot-reference-stm32u5/Getting_Started_Guide.md

 aws signer put-signing-profile --profile-name <your profile name> --signing-material certificateArn=<certificate arn created in step 4> --platform AmazonFreeRTOS-Default --signing-parameters certname=ota_signer_pub
 ```

-## Setup OTA S3 bucket, Service role and policies in AWS
+## Setup Amazon S3 bucket for OTA, Service role and policies in AWS

-1. S3 bucket is used to store the new firmware image to be updated.
-To create a new S3 bucket follow these steps here: https://docs.aws.amazon.com/freertos/latest/userguide/dg-ota-bucket.html
+1. Amazon S3 bucket is used to store the new firmware image to be updated.
+To create a new S3 bucket follow the steps here: https://docs.aws.amazon.com/freertos/latest/userguide/dg-ota-bucket.html

 2. Create a service role which grants permission for OTA service to access the firmware image: https://docs.aws.amazon.com/freertos/latest/userguide/create-service-role.html